bonitasoft/bonita-doc/md/draw-bpmn-diagram.md

 1. Drag and drop the event icon (the disc icon)
 1. Select the end event type (red disc icon)
 1. Rename the event to: _End client unsatisfied_
+1. Refresh the diagram validation: at the bottom of the screen, select the **Validation status** tab and click on the **Refresh** button

 Your process diagram should look like this:

 ![Process diagram](images/getting-started-tutorial/draw-bpmn-diagram/process-diagram-before-transitions-configuration.png)

 ::: info